Reed-CompBio/spras/docs/tutorial/beginner.rst

    <div style="margin:20px 0;"></div>

-Once loaded, the session will display all reconstructed subnetworks for the chosen dataset, organized by algorithm and parameter combination.
+Once loaded, the session will display all reconstructed subnetworks for a given dataset, organized by algorithm and parameter combination.

 .. image:: ../_static/images/cytoscape-opened.png
    :alt: description of the image